 Download the infographic here.

-The consumer research results will be presented and discussed during our 2019 EDAA Summit in London on 24 October.
-Check out our full programme and speakers and register here.
+The consumer research results will be presented and discussed in our panel at the 2019 IAPP Europe Data Protection Congress in Brussels on 21 November.
+Check out the full description and speakers here.

 The introduction of GDPR in May 2018 marked a significant shift in the landscape for data-driven advertising and has contributed to increased awareness of online data usage amongst consumers.